 By example, Sophie might agree to invest $50,000.
 Sophie won’t typically write a $50,000 check the day she commits.
 Rather, she commits to write checks, up to a total of $50,000, when instructed.
 Thus, Sophie makes a “binding capital commitment.”

 Later, when Sophie receives such an instruction, it is called a “capital call.”
 Once a fund has secured a sufficient level of binding capital commitments, it moves from the capital raise period to the investment period.

-During the investment period, with the assistance of an investment management firm or investment adviser (who typically is an affiliate of the fund’s sponsor), the fund seeks out companies to invest in (in the case of a VC fund) or companies to purchase (in the case of a PE fund).
+During the investment period, with the assistance of an investment management firm or investment advirser (who typically is an affiliate of the fund’s sponsor), the fund seeks out companies to invest in (in the case of a VC fund) or companies to purchase (in the case of a PE fund).
 This is a good overview of how PE funds go about selecting the companies they buy.
 As the fund executes investments, the sponsor makes capital calls on its investors.
 The investment period typically spans the first three to five years of a fund’s life.

 Following the investment period, and during the holding period, a fund will maintain the investments in its portfolio for a period of time (five to seven years is not uncommon) while they develop and appreciate in value.
 It is also common for a PE fund to support its portfolio companies in making “followon” investments during the holding period or in making them themselves.
-By this I mean that once a PE fund owns a company is an industry, it may seek to make additional acquisitions in the same industry or may invest more money into the portfolio company so that it can purchase others in the industry.
+By this I mean that once a PE fund owns a company which is an industry, it may seek to make additional acquisitions in the same industry or may invest more money into the portfolio company so that it can purchase others in the industry.

 By example, if PE firm X buys an eyeglass frame manufacturer during the investment period, it may end up buying a second eyeglass frame manufacturer or, perhaps, a contact lens manufacturer, or a chain of optometry shops later, even if it’s during the holding period.
 Or it may help its original portfolio company to buy it by providing the funds to do so.